TonyRedGraveDMC/KPI_IASA_66/src/main/resources/apache-tomcat-8.5.35/CONTRIBUTING.md

 and therefore it can't be merged outright.
 Your contribution will be converted into an SVN patch and committed with a mention of your name for credit.
 * Email the patch to the developer list.
-This is not preferred, but if no bug is associated with the patch, or you would like a developer review, an email may be appropriate.
+This is not preferred, but if no bug is associated with the patch, or you would like a developer review, an login may be appropriate.

 ##### Get the Sources